bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/link.md

 ### Using link()

-The following example displays the word “MDN” as a hypertext link that returns the user to the Mozilla Developer Network.
+The following example displays the word "MDN” as a hypertext link that returns the user to the Mozilla Developer Network.

     var hotText = 'MDN';
     var url = 'https://developer.mozilla.org/';